MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

 ## Check entity tags

-[!INCLUDE [Product short](includes/product-short.md)] pulls tags out of Active Directory to give you a single interface for monitoring your Active Directory users and entities.
+Defender for Identity pulls tags out of Active Directory to give you a single interface for monitoring your Active Directory users and entities.
 These tags provide you with information about the entity from Active Directory, including:

 - Partial: This user, computer or group wasn't synced from the domain, and was partially resolved via a global catalog.
 Some attributes aren't available.